flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/truth-or-truth.md

       "What did you last notice about yourself?",
       "You become benevolent world dictator, what's your first move?", "What do you like about yourself?",
-      "How do you honestly feel\nabout climate change?", "What's the first album you bought?",
+      "How do you honestly feel about climate change?", "Do you look like the music you listen to?",
-      "We put you in a room with 9 people.\nWhat have you done more than any of them?", "Do you believe in art?",
+      "We put you in a room with 9 people.
+What have you done more than any of them?", "Do you believe in art?",
       "Who's your role model?",
       "How do you sometimes disappoint yourself?",